Hello there everyone, welcome to "Automation and You", a thread only made possible thanks to the cooperation of every single one of you.

 So, overall lovely Boss designs!
 I did like what I saw, but I'd like to have more freedom on how to approach them.

 Something I enjoyed a whole lot on Classic Sonic Generations was this new feature which had yet to been used: Weather.

-In Crisis City, classic, you had to go through fierce fire tornados (mostly all of them carrying cars, Yes!), such obstacles you had to get trough, wind was blowing in all sorts of directions and even platforms were being tarnished apart, I even had a laught when you see the end level signal post only for it to be crack and drift apart – it felt both new and refreshing!
-It was pure Genious!
+In Crisis City, classic, you had to go through fierce fire tornado (mostly all of them carrying cars, Yes!), such obstacles you had to get trough, wind was blowing in all sorts of directions and even platforms were being tarnished apart, I even had a laugh when you see the end level signal post only for it to be crack and drift apart – it felt both new and refreshing!
+It was pure Genius!

 I find it very interesting to research such a feature into more 2D classic levels, rarely have we experimented with weather - you could make it Rain, you could make it have a fierce Thunderstorm affecting platforms themselves, you could make it Windy, you could make it cloudy and misty making it hard to see, there's just so much that can be done which would be a fine addition to the world of 2D gameplay!

-Oil Desert has actually used this feature, but it was mostly feeling very bland, as its main purpose was to help Tails navigate quicker trough the sandstorm, I at least like it that it’s there, I'd just like to see more of it implemented in a way that it affects the environment around you in a such a fashion that you can use it towards advantage and build intresting levels around them.
+Oil Desert has actually used this feature, but it was mostly feeling very bland.
+It's main purpose was to help Tails navigate quicker trough the sandstorm.
+I at least like it that it’s there, I'd just like to see more of it implemented in a way that it affects the environment around you in order to create interesting levels around them.